rajeesing/cdc/README.md

 # About Change Data Capture (CDC)
 Change data capture utilizes the SQL Server Agent to log insertions, updates, and deletions occurring in a table.
 So, it makes these data changes accessible to be easily consumed using a relational format.
+[Click here](https://learn.microsoft.com/en-us/sql/relational-databases/track-changes/about-change-data-capture-sql-server?view=sql-server-2017) for more details.

 # Configure for CDC
 We are using SQL Server as a database for all our CDC activity with sysadmin permission.